dxdxdt/proone/doc/fmts.md

 | CSTR  | 0x00  | 8-bit narrow character string (UTF-8)                        |
 | BIN   | 0x02  | binary data in octet units                                   |

+All the fields excluding *salt* are kept masked.
 Entry data is masked so that it can be accessed and unmasked randomly and possibly in parallel.

 ```c
 for (size_t i = 0; i < size; i += 1) {